avgator/avstudio-docs/docs/documentation/3-user-interface/3-2-working-with-project/3-2-working-with-project.md

 ## Content Management

 ### Pages and Structure
 - Create and manage pages within your project.
+Learn more in [Pages](/documentation/3-user-interface/3-2-working-with-project/2-pages).
 - Implement **Global Containers** for reusable layouts.
+See [Global Containers](/documentation/3-user-interface/3-2-working-with-project/4-global-containers).
 - Configure the navigation system.

 ### Asset Management